stzn/TIL/SwiftConcurrency/Eliminate data races.md

 - Actors only run one task at a time.
 This ensures that the program makes progress, eliminating the potential for deadlocks
 - However, when we stop running on an actor, the actor can run other tasks.
 It prevents deadlocks, but it also requires us to consider our actor's invariants carefully around await statements.
 - Otherwise, we can end up with a high-level data race where the program is in an unexpected state, even though no data is actually corrupted
 - For example, We have two awaits in a method for access to a state on the same actor, and we're making an assumption that it doesn't change between those two awaits.
-So, our task could get suspended and the actor could do other higher-priority work.
+However, our task could get suspended and the actor could do other higher-priority work.
 If another method on the same actor changed the state when our first method were suspending at the first await, the state had changed when getting it at the second await
 - We should make our method as synchronous code on the actor since it will run on the actor without interruption.
 So the state of the actor will be unchanged by anyone else throughout the entire function
 - The point is think transactionally.
 Identify synchronous operations that can be interleaved, Keep async actor operations simple